London Fashion Week kicks off in monochrome and metallics

 The city blends up-and-coming names with veteran designers like Vivienne Westwood in a semi-annual burst of creativity to entice recession-weary consumers back into shops.

-The direct value of the British fashion industry to the UK’s $2.5 trillion economy is 21 billion pounds ($32.60 billion), the British Fashion Council (BFC) said.
+The direct value of the British fashion industry to the UK’s $2.5 trillion economy is 21 billion pounds, the British Fashion Council BFC.L said.

 “London really stands out as a fashion week because they are trying to help support younger designers and find emerging talent.
 It’s not just about praising the big guys, they’re looking for the next big thing,” Jordan said.